Departments of Medicine, Epidemiology and Biostatistics, McGill University

 Plenty of other places to go wrong besides “stats”

-Most often involves “noisy” sample data, so variability and uncertainty must be accounted for
+Often involves “noisy” sample data, so variability and uncertainty must be accounted for

 Inferences require referral to common statistical distributions (or else simulations)